jonbrouse/drink-recipes/README.md

 ## Recipe Tags

 Tags group drinks into categories such as _temperature_ or _seasons_.
-The tags are added to the top of every recipe files.
+Each recipe defines their own tags at the top of the recipe file.
 Below is an example:

 ```
 ---